Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 India’s groundwater resources, including aquifers and groundwater-fed lakes and rivers, are under immense pressure due to over-extraction for agriculture, industry, and domestic use.

-The depletion of groundwater levels has led to the drying up of rivers and lakes in several regions, increasing water scarcity.
+The depletion of groundwater levels has led to the drying up of rivers and lakes in several regions, increasing scarcity.

 6.Wetland Loss